ITAgnesmeyer/WebAssemblyViewer/README.md

 # WebAssemblyViewer
-Application to Show WebAssembly-Sites without a Web-Server The Application creates a config-File.
+Application to Show WebAssembly-Sites without a Web-Server.

+The Application creates a config-File.

 ```xml